jamf/JamfMigrator/README.md

 * You can also toggle the mode using &#8984;D or select Toggle Mode from View in the menu bar.

 ## History
+**v6.2.4**

+* Fix credentials/servers not being saved.
+* Disable destination server/credential fields if export only is detected at launch.
+* Add disable export only button if setting is detected at app launch.
+Button does not disable xml export, only the export only option.

 **v6.2.3**

 * Fix token not refreshing.